Charlotte Product Liability FAQ: The Answers You Need

 Charlotte, NC Product Liability: How Is Strict Liability Defined?

-One of the first things that needs discussion is the definition of strict liability.
+One of the first things that need discussion is the definition of strict liability.
 If a plaintiff in such a case wants to file a lawsuit, he or she can do so using strict product liability.
 This is when the plaintiff can try to recover damages without having to show that the product manufacturer or retailer acted negligently.

 Charlotte, North Carolina Product Liability: How Does Breach of Warranty Come Into Play?

 Breach of warranty is an important part of any product liability case.
 There are two types of warranties out there today: those implied and those expressed.
 An implied warranty is one that covers a product under state law and does not cover any specific product.
-An expressed warranty is one in which the manufacturer or seller of the product offered to you and then the product caused you to suffer an injury.
+An expressed warranty is one in which the manufacturer or seller of the product is offered to you and then the product caused you to suffer an injury.

 NC Product Liability: Who Exactly Can Be Held Liable in Such a Case?

 Just about anyone can be held liable for a product that is dangerous.
 The chain of distribution of a product can be lengthy, which means there could be dozens of entities that can be held responsible.
-The chain of distribution includes the manufacturer of the product, the manufacturer of a defective part that is on the product, the distributor of the actual product or a seller of the product.
+The chain of distribution includes the manufacturer of the product, the manufacturer of a defective part that is on the product, the distributor of the actual product, or a seller of the product.

 North Carolina Product Liability: What Are the Damages That I Can Seek in Such a Case?